dhuang101/excel-qi-app/README.md

 GOOGLE_DRIVE_KEY = "The key related to the Google Cloud Service Account" GOOGLE_DRIVE_FOLDER_ID = "The ID of the Google Drive Folder for the file-repository"

+GMAIL_USER = "The email from which the notification service will be sent" GMAIL_MAILING_LIST = "Additional emails that will be notified" GMAIL_PASS = "A generated app password for the email above"

 NEXTAUTH_URL = "URL for NextAuthJS"
 NEXTAUTH_SECRET = "Secret for NextAuthJS"